 - 1. To complete this DPA, you should: - a.
 Sign the main body of this DPA in the signature box below. - b.
 Complete any missing information and sign Attachment 1, Attachment 2, Attachment 3, and Attachment 4.
-Attachment 4 applies, if the Supplier is Gracely LLC, and you are a Data Controller within the ambit of the GDPR, and it applies in combination with Attachment 5 if you are a Data Controller within the ambit of the UK GDPR or Attachment 4 applies in combination with Attachment 6 if you are a Data Controller within the ambit of the FDPA. - 2.
+Attachment 4 applies, if the Supplier is Gracely LLC, and you are a Data Controller within the ambit of the GDPR, and it applies in combination with Attachment 5 if you are a Data Controller within the ambit of the UK GDPR. - 2.
 Submit the completed and signed DPA to Supplier via email to dpa@gracely.io.
 Upon receipt of your validly completed DPA, this DPA will be legally binding (provided that you have not overwritten or modified any of the terms beyond completing the missing information).